bruno-415/music-video/README.md

 Your program must use at least one constant (for number of particles).
 Steps to completing this assignment
 Fork and clone down the Starfield repository,
-First, finish the Particle class.
+First, finish the NormalParticle class.
 It will need the following members:
 5 data members: X and Y positions, Color, Angle and Speed.
 (Hint use doubles for X, Y, Speed and Angle) Particle(), the class constructor void move(), Takes the cos of the angle times the speed and adds it to the X coordinate.
 Does the same to Y with the sin of the angle.